SAP-samples/ui5-typescript-helloworld/README.md

 ### **TL;DR** - Summary

-The two structural code differences to writing tests in *JavaScript* are:
+The two *structural* code differences to writing tests in *JavaScript* are:
 1. The **OPA Pages are simply classes extending `Opa5`, having the actions and assertions as class methods**.
 2. The **OPA Journeys do not use the `Given`/`When`/`Then` objects, but call actions and assertions directly on the Page objects**.

 This simplifies the test code a lot and at the same time avoids type complications in TypeScript caused by OPA APIs not fitting a typed language.
 All other testing code is converted from JavaScript in the same way as regular application code is (i.e. using real ECMAScript classes and modules).

-Also, the configuration to instrument code for coverage reporting is different from the JavaScript setup.
-The `istanbul` library needs to be added to the Babel config of `ui5-tooling-transpile-middleware` in `ui5.yaml`.
+The one *setup* difference is in the configuration to instrument code for coverage reporting: the `istanbul` library needs to be added to the Babel config of `ui5-tooling-transpile-middleware` in `ui5.yaml`.

+Details can be found below.

 ### NOTE